-For an overview of the article series, go here: WordPress – A Business Owner’s Guide
+For an overview of the article series, see this post:

-In this blog post, we present some statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of people and businesses use WordPress today.
+In this blog post, you will learn some impressive WordPress usage facts and figures that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses are using WordPress today.

 - WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).